ryanrunchey/dsp/03-command_line.md

 [pwd] show current working directory path
 [mkdir] creating a directory
 deleting a directory
-[touch filename.ext]creating a file using touch command [] deleting a file renaming a file listing hidden files copying a file from one directory to another
+[touch filename.ext] creating a file using touch command [] deleting a file renaming a file
+[ls -a] listing hidden files
+copying a file from one directory to another

 ---